 When your team has the right software on hand to automate and streamline aspects of the matching gifts process, you’re sure to start generating more matching gift revenue for your cause.
 Some matching gift databases will even show both matching gift information and volunteer grant opportunities.

 We’ve reviewed several matching gift databases, but here is our favorite software solution:

 Double the Donation is the leading provider of matching gift tools, offering access to a comprehensive company database via an embeddable widget that goes right on your website.
 Using their software, donors can enter their employer’s name and uncover a host of matching gift information.

-This provider regularly updates its library of over 20,000 companies that represents more than 15 million match-eligible donors.
-This means that donors will always have access to a robust and up-to-date matching gifts database no matter what.
+This provider regularly updates its library of over 24,000 companies that represent more than 15 million match-eligible donors.
+This means that nearly all of your donors will be able to make use of a robust and up-to-date matching gifts database.